 Many people suffer from debilitating migraines on a weekly, monthly and even daily basis.
-Often they have tried many drugs from pain killers to suppositories to help ease this chronic pain.
+Often they have tried many drugs from painkillers to suppositories to help ease this chronic pain.

 Often, Acupuncture is the last stop on the bus for these people as they are in such a desperate state and are skeptical of the notion that inserting needles (which they associate with more pain ) can help.
-If you suffer from debilitating and chronic migraines, or know someone who does, please read on and share this information.
-I will show you how we can cure migraine with acupuncture.
+If you suffer from debilitating and chronic migraines or know someone who does, please read on and share this information.
+I will show you how we can cure a migraine with acupuncture.

 Here is a recent patients experience I can share with you:-

-Young professional woman, 29 years old has suffered chronic migraines for the past 2 years.
+A young professional woman, 29 years old has suffered chronic migraines for the past 2 years.
 The pain was constant and sharp with accompanying dizziness, fainting, anxiety, tightness in the chest and accompanying digestive issues.
 She often felt nauseous with no appetite, had no energy and relied on coffee to help her keep going.
-Her shoulders, lower back and neck were often stiff from her job which required her to stand all day.
+Her shoulders, lower back, and neck were often stiff from her job which required her to stand all day.
 She also had leg cramps at night and had to evacuate bowels 3-6 times a day, which was affecting her life and ability to work.